 There are typically two ways to approach this type of loan: selling them a share or taking their money as a loan, with the second option offering a much more straightforward path.

 The key here is to treat your family or friend like you would any other professional and to draft up a professional loan proposal.
-Some sort of contract is necessary if this option is to work.
+Some sort of contract management is necessary if this option is to work.

 4. An Angel Investor